-If a student's PhD status is not confirmed at the first meeting of the RSPB that considers the confirmation decision, their progress will be re-evaluated at the next meeting held in the same academic year.
+If a student's PhD status is not confirmed at the first meeting of the RSPB that considers the confirmation decision, their progress will be re-evaluated at the next RSPB meeting held in the following term, following consideration by an additional Supervisory Panel meeting.

 If a student's PhD status is not confirmed at the second meeting, the RSPB shall recommend to the Dean that the student's status be changed to MPhil or Masters by Dissertation, or that the student be required to withdraw.
 The Dean may accept or reject the recommendation, taking into account all the circumstances.
-Where the recommendation to change the student's status is accepted by the Dean the minimum period of study will be reduced accordingly.
+Where the recommendation to change the student's status is accepted by the Dean the standard period of study will be reduced accordingly.